DIY Pallet Pumpkins for Outdoors

 If you put on too much dark paint even it out by adding more white.
 If your shading is too light add some more burnt umber.

 To paint the stem.
 Fill in with grey, outline with burnt umber and add a few extra strokes for texture.

-As the pumpkins are for curb appeal, I left the outlines a bit harsher.
-Of course you can blend the colours more if you want to.
-You can apply a matte coat of varathane or leave as are to weather.
+As the pumpkins are for curb appeal, I left the outlines a bit more vivid.
+Of course, you can blend the colours more if you want to.
+Once finished, apply a matte coat of Varathane .